 The Company from time to time invests cash in excess of its current needs in marketable securities, much of which is held in equity securities, which are actively traded on public exchanges.
-Holding equity securities subjects the Company to fluctuations in the market value of its investment portfolio based on current market prices.
-A drop in market prices or other unstable market conditions could cause a loss in the value of the Company's short term investments.
+It is the philosophy of the Company to minimize the risk of capital loss without foregoing the potential for capital appreciation through investing in value-and-income oriented investments.
+However, holding equity securities subjects the Company to fluctuations in the market value of its investment portfolio based on current market prices.
+A drop in market prices or other unstable market conditions could cause a loss in the value of the Company's marketable securities classified as available-for-sale.

 Marketable securities are carried at fair value and are marked to market at the end of each quarter, with the unrealized gains and losses, net of tax, included as a component of accumulated other comprehensive income, unless the declines in value are judged to be other-than-temporary, in which case an impairment charge would be included in the determination of net income.
-Gross unrealized holding losses of \$1.6 million as of December 31, 2008 have not been recognized in earnings as these impairments in value were judged to be temporary.
+Gross unrealized holding losses of \$1.0 million as of December 31, 2009 have not been recognized in earnings as these impairments in value were judged to be temporary.
 We may incur future impairment charges if declines in market values continue or worsen and impairments are no longer considered temporary.
 See Part II, Item 8, Note 1(e) of "Notes to Consolidated Financial Statements."

-As of December 31, 2008 the fair value of equity securities held as short term investments was \$8.8 million compared to \$8.4 million at December 31, 2007.
-The increase during the year ended December 31, 2008 represents additional purchases of \$5.8 million, partially offset by other-than-temporary charges of \$3.6 million on our remaining holdings, sales of \$0.8 million, and other net unrealized holding losses of \$1.0 million.
-A 10% decrease in the market price of our marketable equity securities would cause a corresponding 10% decrease in the carrying amounts of these securities, or approximately \$880 thousand.
+As of December 31, 2009, the fair value of equity securities was \$15.7 million compared to \$8.8 million at December 31, 2008.
+The increase during 2009 represents additional purchases of \$6.0 million and net unrealized holding gains of \$2.3 million, which were partially offset by other-than-temporary charges of \$1.3 million and sales of \$0.1 million.
+A 10% decrease in the market price of our marketable equity securities would cause a corresponding 10% decrease in the carrying amounts of these securities, or approximately \$1.6 million.